A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Poisson GAN

 \subsubsection{Discriminator}

-The discriminator is also built with stacks of ResNeXt blocks and convolution layers as shown in Fig. \ref{augmentation} right.
+The discriminator is also built with stacks of ResNeXt blocks and convolution layers as shown in upper right part of Fig. \ref{augmentation}.
 The architecture is similar to the setup of SRGAN \cite{Christian2017Photo} with some modifications.
-We employ same basic block used in the generator.
+We employ the same basic block used in the generator.
 We additionally stack more layers so that it can process 512$\times$512 inputs.